Illumina/hap.py/README.md

 * GCC/G++ 4.8+ for compiling
 * Boost 1.55+
 * Python 2, version 2.7.8 or greater
-* Python packages: Pandas, Numpy, pysam, bx-python
+* Python packages: Pandas, Numpy, Scipy, pysam, bx-python

-Compiling using CMake
+* Java 1.8 when using vcfeval.

+Then to compile:
 ---------------------

 1. Get a hap.py checkout: